CanonicalLtd/maas-docs/en/installconfig-subnets-dhcp.md

 this is not supported.
 By doing so you also forfeit the IP management ability of MAAS since synchronization (e.g. notifications that leases should be squashed when a node is returned to the pool) between it and the DHCP server will be severed.
-[High availability](./manage-ha.md) is also dependent upon MAAS-managed DHCP.
+[High availability](./manage-ha.md) and DHCP relay integration (see below) are also dependent upon MAAS-managed DHCP.

 **This documentation presupposes that MAAS-managed DHCP is used to enlist and commission nodes.**